 To access areas where MongoDB field specifics can be modified, click the arrow icon left to the field name.
 The additional area expands and you can specify validation settings, description and sample data.

-3. Design documents
+3. Design hierarchical structures

 4. Draw references